tmr4/py65_int/README.md

 * `via65c02.py`

 This file defines the VIA class.
 In my sample, I've modeled a very simple shift register interrupt which, when enabled, creates a thread that polls the console, checking for a key press.
 When it detects one it pulls the MPU IRQ pin low.
 The class also sets up a callback to retreive the shift register contents when read.
-To facilitate escaping to the monitor I've added code to capture <ESC>Q or <ESC>q.
+To facilitate escaping to the monitor I've added code to capture `<ESC>Q` or `<ESC>q`.

 * `acia65c02.py`